SEN Report for Whipton Barton Federation – in accordance with section 69(3)(a) of the Children and Families Act 2014

 3 e.
 What additional support for learning is available to pupils with special educational needs?

 All EYFS and KS1 (Key Stage 1) classes have at least one Teaching Assistant (TA) to support all learners.
 Where needed, additional TAs are deployed to support pupils identified as having special educational needs or disabilities.
+These TAs are drawn from our dedicated SEND team and include staff with specialisms in areas such as speech and communication, Thrive, early reading, dyslexia and autism.
 The amount of support will be proportional to their identified needs and will be clearly structured following advice from outside agencies and professionals.
 Some pupils will also be withdrawn from class each week for short times in order to access enhanced/targeted provision through interventions (speech therapy, phonic support, THRIVE etc).

 3 f.
 How does the school enable pupils with special educational needs to engage in the activities of the school (including physical activities) together with children who do not have special educational needs?